jmctune/dqxclarity/README.md

 ## How to use

 Download the latest version of `dqxclarity` from the [releases](https://github.com/jmctune/dqxclarity/releases) section.
 Open a fresh instance of Dragon Quest X and run `dqxclarity.exe` (don't run any other `.exe` files directly).
-You will be asked how many files you want to simultaenously translate.
-This option exists for people with slower computers.
-15 is the default and is fine.
-Faster numbers will translate faster, but will (very) likely spike your CPU to 100%.
-On most machines, it seems to take anywhere between 30-90 seconds to run.
-In its current state, this number will only increase as more text is added, but tuning this number down is being investigated.

-**You can only run Clarity once per gaming session.
-Several of the strings that Clarity is searching for no longer exist once they've been overwritten during its run through, so if you need to run it again for some reason, you need to relaunch DQX.**
+Wait for things to finish translating and you're done.

 ## How it works

-In the `json\_lang\en` folder is a structure of Japanese and English text.
-The Japanese text is converted from a utf-8 string to hex, then searched for in the active process's memory.
-When found, it replaces the hex values with its English equivalent.
+In the `json\_lang\en` folder are several files with a structure of Japanese and English text.
+The Japanese and English text are converted from a utf-8 string to hex.
+The Japanese and English text are compared against to ensure that the English text is not longer than the Japanese text.
+If everything looks good, it's added to a master hex variable.
+Once a file has been fully processed, it writes that entire hex string to memory.

 As an example, with a structure like the following: